nrennie/rss-william-guy-lecture/README.md

 # RSS William Guy Lecture 2024-2025 (11-16 year olds)

-More information about the William Guy Lectures can be found at: [rss.org.uk/policy-campaigns/policy-groups/education-policy-advisory-group/rss-william-guy-lecturers](https://rss.org.uk/policy-campaigns/policy-groups/education-policy-advisory-group/rss-william-guy-lecturers/).

 ## From lab to patient: how statistics shapes decisions in medicine

 ### Abstract